fbpx

 next arrow

-Scott Marchant
+Staff Spotlight: Scott Marchant

-Scott joined our team during the summer of 2020, and in the last year and a half, we have come to really appreciate all the experience and skills that Scott brings to the table.
+Staff Spotlight: Scott joined our team during the summer of 2020, and in the last year and a half, we have come to really appreciate all the experience and skills that Scott brings to the table.
 Not to mention his true passion and enthusiasm for design and production.
 Scott brings 15 years of graphic design, fabrication, CNC machinery, and hand carving and painting of signs and other promotional materials.
 He attributes his journey through nearly every type of graphic design application and sign making methods to his outstanding creativity and love for his craft.
 Today, Scott heads up our production area at Sebago Signworks.

 Passion that Started as a Boy